biyiemmy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. DJ Cut Killer - Write a script that displays all users and their home directories, sorted by users.
 23. Empty casks make the most noise - Write a command that finds all empty files and directories in the current directory and all sub-directories.
 24. A gif is worth ten thousand words - Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+25. Acrostic -Create a script that decodes acrostics that use the first letter of each line.